Main Contents

 September 15, 2008

-Tiny morsels of molded silicon, hand-daubed to an irresistible crunchylookingness.
+Tiny morsels of molded silicon, tadalafil hand-daubed to an irresistible crunchylookingness.
 Only 900 yen.
 The linchpin to a successful front-window display in your 1:8-scale restaurant.
+From the same niche of Japanese collectibles culture as this

 Filed under: Facsimile, Fetish, Miniature, Model, Objet |